nimdanitro/handball-ch-widget/README.md

 This project allows you to view and embed last results and next games for teams and clubs using the [API from Handball Schweiz](https://www.handball.ch/media/1845/vat-anleitung-dataservice_de.pdf)

+## Introduction

+This is a small react app, optimized to run on Cloudflare Pages.
+The serverless function will add the club specific auth token for API requests going to the [API from Handball Schweiz](https://www.handball.ch/media/1845/vat-anleitung-dataservice_de.pdf).
+You need to set the following environment variables on the cloudflare pages project:

+- API_KEY: with the base64 encoded API key from Handball Schweiz
+- FRAME_ANCESTORS: set a space separated list of domains which should be added to the frame-ancestor CSP header

 ## How to use

 You can iframe the following URLs: